s-du/IRMapper/README.md

 ## Introduction

 IRMapper is a Pyside6 application for creating thermal pointclouds from an RGB/IR image folder, using photogrammetry*.
-For user only interested in image processing, it also offers to process batch of thermal images with consistent parameters.
+For users who are only interested in image processing, it also offers to process batch of thermal pictures with consistent parameters.

 🌡️📈